andreacasonato/wishlist/README.md

 ## Description
 A simple wishlist to exercise functions and interacting with the DOM.

-There's room to add many more features, but I wanted to focus on the vary basics:
+There's room to add many more features, but I wanted to focus on the basics:
 - Add an item
 - Show it on the page
 - Delete and crosscheck an item